 Teardrop Trailers 101: A Beginner’s Guide

-There’s something timeless about the call of the open road — about tossing your gear in the back, heading into the wild, and chasing the quiet beauty of a starlit sky.
-But let’s be honest: not everyone wants to sleep on the cold ground or fuss with a soggy tent.
+There’s a certain magic in answering the call of the open road — tossing your gear aboard, pointing toward the horizon, and chasing the quiet beauty of a starlit sky.
+But let’s be honest: not everyone dreams of sleeping on cold ground or wrestling with a rain-soaked tent.

 That’s where teardrop trailers come in.